Watchers Council – Liz’s Office – Later that Day

 “Ready in ten, Grace,” the technician prompted.
 “Nine, eight, seven, six…” Although he was quiet, he counted out the last few digits on his fingers and then pointed to Grace.

-"Good afternoon, I’m Grace Hatherley, Chairwoman of the Watchers Council," she began as she addressed the camera.
+“Good afternoon, I’m Grace Hatherley, Chairwoman of the Watchers Council,” she began, addressing the camera.
 Liz and Rowena both watched from the wings with slight grins.
-"We understand the Oval Office just gave an address on an impending terrorist attack, but we’d like to share all that we know at this time.
-The details I’m about to describe affect the entire North American Eastern Seaboard, not just of the United States, so it’s imperative that our neighbors to the North and South take these advisories into account as well."
+“We understand the Oval Office just gave an address on an impending terrorist attack, but we’d like to share all that we know at this time.
+The details I’m about to describe affect the entire North American Eastern Seaboard, not just of the United States, so it’s imperative that our neighbors to the North and South take these advisories into account as well.”

 Watchers Council – Slayer Meeting Room – Moments Later